aesara-devs/aesara/doc/library/tensor/random/utils.rst

 Guide
 =====

-Since Aesara uses a functional design, producing pseudo-random numbers in a graph is not quite as straightforward as it is in numpy.

-The way to think about putting randomness into Aesara's computations is to put random variables in your graph.
-Aesara will allocate a numpy RandomState object for each such variable, and draw from it as necessary.
-We will call this sort of sequence of random numbers a *random stream*.
+Aesara assignes NumPy RNG states (e.g. `Generator` or `RandomState` objects) to each `RandomVariable`.
+The combination of an RNG state, a specific `RandomVariable` type (e.g. `NormalRV`), and a set of distribution parameters uniquely defines the `RandomVariable` instances in a graph.

+This means that a "stream" of distinct RNG states is required in order to produce distinct random variables of the same kind.  `RandomStream` provides a means of generating distinct random variables in a fully reproducible way.

+`RandomStream` is also designed to produce simpler graphs and work with more sophisticated `Op`\s like `Scan`, which makes it the de facto random variable interface in Aesara.

 For an example of how to use random numbers, see :ref:`Using Random Numbers <using_random_numbers>`.

 Reference